Sitewide Dots

 Bottom of Header Sitewide Dot

 You may want your horizontal navigation below your header image.
+Depending on the responsive template you chose, it will already be in this Sitewide Dot in BB2.

 To create your horizontal navigation, you'll need to build the Tier 2 pages that you want to link to.
-Once they're all built, drag the Navigation Block to the orange dot and select Horizontal Nav from the two options you'll see.

 Preview the page to see what the navigation will look like.